Skip to Content

 – Nightbird47 (Beagle Owner)

-Beagles have some of the best noses of any animal in the kingdom.
-How good?
+Beagles have some of the best noses of any animal.
+But just how good is it?
 Their nose has 220 million scent receptors, compared to a human’s 6 million receptors.
 They arguably have the best noses in the business, which makes them ideal search dogs.

 But because of their sense of smell, they’ve been unfairly labeled as a low intelligent dog breed.
 Training can be difficult when you’re flooded with so many different scents and smells that could distract you from learning.